 Limited liability Company: A limited liability company (LLC) is an entity formed under state law by filing articles of organization as an LLC.
 The members of an LLC and the, entrepreneur, are not personally liable for its debts.
 An LLC may be classified for federal income tax purposes as either a partnership, a corporation, or an entity disregarded as an entity separate from its owner by applying the rules in regulations.

 S corporations: An eligible domestic corporation can avoid double taxation (once to the corporation and again to the shareholders) by electing to be treated as an S corporation.
 Generally, an S corporation is exempt from federal income tax other than tax on certain capital gains and passive income.
 On their tax returns, the S corporation’s shareholders include their share of the corporation’s separately stated items of income, deduction, loss, and credit, and their share of non separately stated income or loss.

-Employer Identification Number (EIN) is used to identify the tax accounts of employers, certain sole

-    proprietors, corporations, partnerships, estates, trusts, and other entities.
+Employer Identification Number (EIN) is used to identify the tax accounts of employers, certain sole proprietors, corporations, partnerships, estates, trusts, and other entities.

-    Some Other Considerations of your new Business are:
+Some Other Considerations of your new, Entrepreneur, are: